Past and present

 In 1990, a government decision (decree 4/1990 on the organisation of the

 After Professor Oprescu's directorship, the position was held by high-profile researchers such as Mircea Popescu, Ion Frunzetti, Răzvan Theodorescu, Vasile Drăguț, Elena Zottoviceanu, Theodor Enescu, Manuela Cernat, succeeded after 1990 by Magda Cârneci, Andrei Pleșu, Ioana Vlasiu, and Remus Niculescu.
 Professor Silviu Angelescu of the University of Bucharest Faculty of Letters was in charge of the Institute from 1999 till March 2011.
 In April 2011, dr. Marina Sabados was temporary assigned director of G. Oprescu Institute.
 From 1 May 2011, the institute is run by dr. Adrian-Silvan Ionescu, senior researcher I. Art critic and historian Gheorghe Vida was deputy director from 1995 till his retirement, at the beginning of 2011.
-He was followed by Marina Sabados (May 2011 - December 2013) and prof. Alin Ciupală (December 2013 - December 2017).
+He was followed by Marina Sabados (May 2011 - December 2013), prof. Alin Ciupală (December 2013 - December 2017), and dr. Constantin Ciobanu.

 Where we are